 At the time of writing, this is a very chill beach you won’t have to share with many people (you may even have it all to yourself).
 However, they are in the process of connecting Saracen to Lazy Beach with a paved road.
 And once that happens, you better believe it’ll be busier.

-There’s no wifi here, so if you’re looking for a place to completely disconnect, this is one of the best beaches on Koh Rong Samloem to do it.
+There’s no wifi here, so if you’re looking to get off the beaten track in Cambodia and completely disconnect, this is one of the best beaches on Koh Rong Samloem to do it.

 Check out my epic Lazy Beach guide to discover: